What Is Business Management? Definition, Types, Career & More

 Service Management

-Example: The Customer Service department designs help desk systems, product return processes, and loyalty programs to ensure seamless, positive customer experiences.
+Example: The Customer Service department designs help desk systems, product return processes, and loyalty programs, often incorporating chatbot solutions to provide instant support, streamline processes, and enhance overall customer satisfaction.
+This ensures seamless, positive customer experiences while improving service efficiency.

 IT Management